 PS1.
 Matter and Its Interactions

 HS-PS1-1.
 Use the periodic table as a model to predict the relative properties of main group elements, including ionization energy and relative sizes of atoms and ions, based on the patterns of electrons in the outermost energy level of each element.
-Use the patterns of valence electron configurations and Coulomb’s law to explain and predict trends in ionization energies, relative sizes of atoms and ions, and reactivity of pure elements.
+Use the patterns of valence electron configurations, core charge, and Coulomb’s law to explain and predict general trends in ionization energies, relative sizes of atoms and ions, and reactivity of pure elements.

+Clarification Statement:

+Size of ions should be relevant only for predicting strength of ionic bonding.

 State Assessment Boundary:

 State assessment will be limited to main group (s and p block) elements.

 HS-PS1-2.
-Use the periodic table model to predict and design simple combination reactions that result in two main classes of binary compounds, ionic and molecular.
-Account for chemical changes in terms of charge redistribution.
+Use the periodic table model to predict and design simple reactions that result in two main classes of binary compounds, ionic and molecular.
+Develop an explanation based on given observational data and the electronegativity model about the relative strengths of ionic or covalent bonds.

 Clarification Statements:

-Simple combination reactions include synthesis (combination), decomposition, single displacement, double displacement, and combustion.
+Simple reactions include synthesis (combination), decomposition, single displacement, double displacement, and combustion.

-Emphasis should be on chemical reactions involving main group (s and p block) elements and combustion reactions.
+Predictions of reactants and products can be represented using Lewis dot structures, chemical formulas, or physical models.

+Observational data include binary ionic substances (i.e., have ionic bonds), when pure, are crystalline salts at room temperature (common examples include NaCl, KI, Fe2O3); and, substances that are liquids and gasses at room temperature are usually made of molecules which have covalent bonds (common examples include CO2, N2, CH4, H2O, C8H18).

 HS-PS1-3.
 Cite evidence to relate physical properties of substances at the bulk scale to spatial arrangements, movement, and strength of electrostatic forces among ions, small molecules, or regions of large molecules in the substances.
-Make arguments to account for how intermolecular interactions are determined by atomic composition and molecular geometry, and for how ions or small molecules arrange into two major types of three-dimensional crystal structures: atom/ionic networks or molecular crystals.
+Make arguments to account for how compositional and structural differences in molecules result in different types of intermolecular or intramolecular interactions.

 Clarification Statements:

-Substances include both pure substances in solid, liquid, gas, and networked forms (such as graphite) as well as solutions.
+Substances include both pure substances in solid, liquid, gas, and networked forms (such as graphite).

-Examples of bulk properties of substances include melting point and boiling point, vapor pressure, and surface tension.
+Examples of bulk properties of substances to compare include melting point and boiling point, density, and vapor pressure.

+Types of intermolecular interactions include dipole-dipole (including Hydrogen bonding), ion-dipole, and dispersion forces.

 State Assessment Boundary:

-Raoult’s Law, calculations of vapor pressure, properties of heterogeneous mixtures, or names of specific intermolecular forces (such as dipole-dipole) are not expected in state assessment.
+Calculations of vapor pressure by Raoult’s Law, properties of heterogeneous mixtures, and names and bonding angles in molecular geometries are not expected in state assessment.

 HS-PS1-4.
 Develop a model to illustrate the energy transferred during an exothermic or endothermic chemical reaction based on the bond energy difference between bonds broken (absorption of energy) and bonds formed (release of energy).